kumbulanit/t-sql/tech company/untitled/Module 17 - Implementing Error Handling/Lab_Implementing_Error_Handling.md

 -- Validation 3: Retry mechanism effectiveness
 SELECT
     'Retry Effectiveness' AS Metric,
-    COUNT(CASE WHEN Status = 'COMPLETED' THEN 1 END) AS SuccessfulRetries, COUNT(CASE WHEN Status = 'FAILED' THEN 1 END) AS FailedRetries, AVG(TotalAttempts) AS AvgAttempts
+    COUNT(CASE WHEN IsActive = 'COMPLETED' THEN 1 END) AS SuccessfulRetries, COUNT(CASE WHEN IsActive = 'FAILED' THEN 1 END) AS FailedRetries, AVG(TotalAttempts) AS AvgAttempts
 FROM ExecutionLog
 WHERE StartTime >= DATEADD(HOUR, -1, GETDATE());